leanix/leanix-github-agent/README.md

     - `GITHUB_APP_ID`: The ID of your GitHub App.
     - `PEM_FILE`: The path to your GitHub App's PEM file inside the Docker container.
     - `WEBHOOK_SECRET`: The secret used to validate incoming webhook events from GitHub.
 (Optional, but recommended.
 [Needs to be set in the GitHub App settings first](https://docs.github.com/en/enterprise-server@3.8/webhooks/using-webhooks/validating-webhook-deliveries).)
+    - `JAVA_OPTS`: Java options for the agent.
+Use this to set proxy settings if required.

 5. **Start the agent**: To start the agent, run the following Docker command.
 Replace the variables in angle brackets with your actual values.